vlaaad/vlaaad.github.io/_posts/2020-01-06-properties-of-identifiers.md

 ## Identifiers

-> Identifier — a name that identifies (that is, labels the identity of) either a unique object or a unique class of objects
+> Identifier — a name that identifies (that is, labels the identity of) either an unique object or an unique class of objects

 So, an identifier is a label of something else, a way to refer to something without being that something.
 In programming, the main property of an identifier is being able to retrieve (or assert) some information from a system for the entity identified by this identifier.
 After that, there are different kinds of identifiers with various properties that I came across in my experience.

 ### Auto-incremented integers

-This kind of ID is well-known in traditional databases that usually allow generating ids when inserting new rows into tables.
+This kind of ID is well-known in traditional databases that usually allow generating IDs when inserting new rows into tables.
 What properties such IDs have?
-First of all, they are created for you automatically, so you don't have to worry about that.
+First of all, they are created for you automatically, so you don't have to worry about them.

 They are *meaningless* in a sense that they don't refer to some attribute of an entity they identify.
-This is sometimes very useful, for example, using phone numbers is identifiers is meaningful (describes some real-world entity belonging to a user), but might become problematic (user changes a phone number, or has many phone numbers) and can be a security risk. *Ordered* nature of IDs allows users to know who registered first (will have smaller number).
+This is sometimes very useful, for example, using phone numbers as identifiers is meaningful (describes some real-world entity belonging to a user), but might become problematic (user changes a phone number, or has many phone numbers) and can be a security risk.

+*Ordered* nature of IDs allows users to know who registered first (will have smaller number).

 Since auto-incremented IDs are *monotonically* increasing, with lack of authentication/rate-limiting it might be easy to scrape publicly available information about users just by going through all numbers after 1 until users exist.